 You and your mentor will establish a Mentoring Contract (see Appendix A) at the first meeting, outlining any additional goals for the mentoring sessions and how these will be accomplished.
 Both will sign the contract.
-Please submit a scanned copy in the online classroom by Sep 30.
+Please submit a scanned copy of the contract portion to the online classroom by Sept 30.